siqilu12345/H-V/README.md

 # H-V
-Undergraduate Research Program
 This repository contains my work for the undergraduate research.
 We give an theoretical explanation for H/V ratio peak frequencies based on numerical simulation.
 The manuscript is in submission for BSSA.
+The file 'HoverV' contains MATLAB files for computing H/V ratio.
+'HVpy' contains the Python files for generating input files for simulation and for plotting the result.
+The figures and the draft of our thesis are in the folder 'result'.